timsullivan25/SimulationSandbox/README.md

 # SimulationSandbox

 A flexible Monte Carlo simulator that uses algebraic expressions to define and connect simulations.
+A recent update has added the ability to use any function as the basis of a Monte Carlo simulation.
+All of the previous parameter types are supported by the new simulation class.
+Additional documentation will be added soon once this new feature is more fleshed out.

 ## Overview